Akmeena4u/CS-Fundamentals-for-placements/002_SQL  Important Interview questions/SET3 Advanced SQL: Window dunction, CTE.md

 ### Interview Question: Window Functions in SQL

-**Question:**
-> Can you explain what window functions are in SQL, their syntax, and use cases, and provide examples of their types?
+1. **Can you explain what window functions are in SQL, their syntax, and use cases, and provide examples of their types?**

-**Answer:**
+>
-> **Window functions** in SQL operate on a set of rows and return a single value for each row from the underlying query.
-They perform calculations across a set of table rows related to the current row.
-Window functions do not cause rows to become grouped into a single output row like aggregate functions do.
-Instead, rows retain their separate identities.
-The typical syntax for a window function includes an `OVER` clause which defines the window of rows that the function will operate on.
+> Window functions in SQL are special functions that allow you to perform calculations across a set of table rows related to the current row.
+Unlike normal aggregate functions like `SUM()` or `AVG()`, window functions do not collapse rows into a single result.
+Instead, they keep each row separate and add useful information to each row without changing the overall result set.
+You can use window functions to calculate rankings, running totals, compare values with others, or get values from previous or next rows in a query.
+They're really handy for analyzing data in more complex ways without grouping rows together.
 >
 > ### Window Function Syntax:
 > ```